ericrq/ericrq/README-ENG.md

 <div align="justify">

-CRUD system for fictitious technical assistance, made in HTML, CSS, Java and MySQL, the Spring and Vue framework was used.
-Allows registration, reading, updating and deleting records in cards.
+CRUD System For Fictitious Technical Assistance, Made In HTML, CSS, Java And MySQL, The Spring And Vue Framework Was Used.
+Allows Registration, Reading, Updating And Deleting Records In cards.

 </div>